-61 Criteria for appointment
+51 Criteria for Appointment

-- (1) Information commissioners must - - (a) be fit and proper persons; - (b) have requisite academic qualifications and working experience; - (c) be publicly-recognised human rights advocates; - (d) be independent, impartial and accountable; and - (e) have demonstrable knowledge in access to information, transparency or public and corporate governance. - (2) Information commissioners must not - - (a) have been convicted of a crime involving dishonesty or violence; - (b) be insolvent; or - (c) at the time of nomination have been occupying, or have occupied in the last five years, any position within political office or as an official of a political party.
+- (1) Information commissioners must - (a) be fit and proper persons; - (b) have requisite academic qualifications and working experience; - (c) be publicly-recognised human rights advocates; - (d) be independent, impartial and accountable; and - (e) have demonstrable knowledge in access to information, transparency or public and corporate governance. - (2) Information commissioners must not:

+- (a) have been convicted of a crime involving dishonesty or violence; - (b) be insolvent; or - (c) hold a political office at any level of the state or occupy a position within a political party at the time of nomination, or have held such office or position in the five years preceding the nomination.

-62 Term of office
+52 Term of office